Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Discussion

-In addition to data strikes and poisoning, the research community may also support CDC by addressing data compatibility and portability issues across platforms and technologies.
-User-generated data are often highly context-dependent.
+In addition to data strikes and poisoning, the computing community can also support CDC by addressing data compatibility and portability issues across platforms and technologies.
+Data generated by users are often highly platform- and/or technology-dependent.
 For example, ratings for the same restaurant or hotel may vary significantly across review platforms \cite{eslami2017careful, li_rating_2020}.
-Directly transferring data from one technology to another as an act of CDC may run into compatibility issues and even negatively affect the latter's performance.
-Researchers could support development of software or tools that automatically translate one technology's data into another technology's schema to ensure CDC's success.
+Directly transferring data from one technology to another as an act of CDC may run into compatibility issues and even negatively affect the recipient's performance.
+There is a need for researchers and practitioners to develop software that automatically translates data generated using one technology into data can truly benefit another technology to maximize the success of CDC-based approaches.

+Researchers should also seek to better understand the full set of societal impacts that would result from the widespread use of data leverage.
+As we have discussed above, we hypothesize that the direct effects of actioning data leverage will often involve broadly positive societal impacts, e.g. improved privacy, better distribution of the economic benefits from AI systems, more democratic governance of AI systems.
+However, the second- and greater-order effects of these changes are more difficult to assess, and even some direct effects may be negative in some cases as highlighted previously.
+More generally, data leverage defines a pathway to altering power structures in the current computing paradigm.
+Alterations of power structures in such a complex sociotechnical environment will almost certainly lead to complex outcomes, and more research will be needed to understand these potential outcomes.